theodoreOnzGit/singaporean_ramblings_nuclear_tech/physics/nuclear_physics.typ

 didn't really know what I was talking about.
 A more correct explanation can be found in arXiv (pronounced archive) @kumericki2016feynman.
 However, the most useful video conceptually is that from ScienceClic @2021ScienceClic.
+Rather than take the old wrong video down, I left it up, partly out of convenience, and partly because it's better to learn from mistakes.

+Now, there is much to discuss about Feynman diagrams, such as superposition and etc..
+However, I only want to use them to visualise weak nuclear force interactions.
+For that, even my mistakenly drawn Feynman diagrams were somewhat useful.

+Important rules for Feynman Diagrams:

+1. Arrows in equals arrows out at each vertex
+2. Conservation of momentum, energy, spin, charge etc. at each vertex
+3. Fermions have arrows w/ straight lines, bosons have squiggly lines/dashed lines with NO arrows
+4. Antimatter fermions (eg. positrons, antineutrinos) arrows flow against the flow of time

+Fermions = protons, neutrons, quarks, electrons, neutrinos/antineutrions

+Fermions are classified by spin.

+= Binding Energy

+To understand nuclear reactions, it's important to understand binding energy @2022BindingEnergy.